Sparronator9999/YAMDCC/README.md

 ## Roadmap

+Below are some changes I would like to make before a 1.0 release of YAMDCC:

 - [ ] Config UI fixes:
   - [ ] Actually implement the "revert to last saved config" functionality
-  - [ ] Implement missing tooltips
+  - [x] Implement missing tooltips
-- [ ] Code bug fixes *(started)*
-  - [ ] Fix the config system (it likes to crash if even a slightly wrong config is loaded)
-  - [ ] just (re)write more robust code in general lol
-- [x] Add more extra options for MSI laptops (from MSI Center):
-  - [x] Performance mode selection
-  - [x] Fn/Win key swap
 - [ ] Config generation for MSI laptops
   - This would only work because many MSI laptops have almost identical EC register locations for all the relevent settings we change
   - The only thing we need to do is get the default fan curve from the user's laptop, and add it to the default fan profile.
+- [ ] Revamp IPC between service and config applications
+  - Currently, there is no "acknowledgement" system for commands sent to the service, even for commands that expect data to be returned.
+This means no errors if the service crashes before fulfilling a received command.

+Below are some planned features for potential future releases:

 - [ ] Command line support
   - The beginning of a CLI for YAMDCC exists, just not publicly yet
+- [ ] Support for editing laptop config registers using the GUI interface
+  - This would allow for creating configs for other laptop brands from the config UI
+  - Currently, the only way to do this is to edit the XML directly
 - [ ] .NET support
   - Mandatory for Linux support
   - The GUI *should* compile on .NET 8, but hasn't been tested yet
+  - The Windows service on the other hand... is going to be interesting.
+Even with the `Microsoft.Windows.Compatibility` package installed, I still wasn't able to get the service to run without issues.
-- [ ] Support for editing laptop config registers using the GUI interface
+- [ ] Linux support *(not guaranteed)*
-  - This would allow for creating configs for other laptop brands from the config UI
-  - Currently, the only way to do this is to edit the XML directly
+  - Now this would require some figuring out, and may end up being a seperate project that's compatible with this project's configs.

 ## Download

-Development builds are availabe through [GitHub Actions](https://github.com/Sparronator9999/MSIFanControl/actions).
+Development builds are available through [GitHub Actions](https://github.com/Sparronator9999/YAMDCC/actions).

 Alternatively, if you don't have a GitHub account, you can download the latest build from [nightly.link](https://nightly.link/Sparronator9999/YAMDCC/workflows/build/main?preview).